EngineerMark/OsuAchievedOverlay/README.md

 # OBS Studio

 When capturing the window, set Window Match Priority to "Match title, otherwise find window of same executable", that way it automatically recaptures when you change settings.

-# Dependencies

-This project makes use of my OsuHelper library: https://github.com/EngineerMark/OsuHelper\
-It uses Newtonsoft for json parsing.
-Latest version should be safe, but in case of errors or crashes; check used version in NuGet package